Update for January, 2022: We’ve finally entered a new decade as 2022 begins. Here’s our updated article with the top countries to invest in 2022.

 Many stocks in Korea are traded at less than their book value and half of their historical average, all while dividends rise.
 That, combined with relatively strong demographics and growth, makes South Korea ready to rebound into recovery.

-With high possibility of rate cuts from the central bank combined with a substantial increase in infrastructure investment, ASEAN’s largest economy is one to watch.
+With high possibility of rate cuts from the central bank combined with a substantial increase in infrastructure investment, ASEAN’s largest economy is one to watch if you’re looking to invest in 2016.

 Indonesia also boasts a high GDP growth rate of above 5%.
 The nation is in a great place to beat investors’ already low expectations.